 That being said, due to the physical mechanism of hard drives, they aren't damage-proof.
 That's why you should consider getting an external SSD if you think you'll drop it quite often.

-These solutions will be enough for most of the users out there, but it want to take security to a whole new level, you can opt for a hardware-based solution instead.
+These solutions will be enough for most of the users out there, but if you want to take security to a whole new level, you can opt for a hardware-based solution instead.

 Given that competition is already tough in the hard drives market, different companies try to implement new features to make people buy their products.

 Whether or not these features are beneficial for you entirely depend upon your laptop or computer.
-So it's up to you to decide if these bells and whistles being any value to you.
+So it's up to you to decide if these bells and whistles bring any value to you.

 Latest posts by William Johnson (see all)